AAT's responsible business strategy

-- People: we promote diversity and inclusion, and champion fair working practices, supporting talent from the widest talent pool.
+To promote diversity and inclusion, and champion fair working practices, supporting talent from the widest talent pool.
+We are champions of social mobility through the promotion of access to education, skills and training in the wide range of available accounting careers.

 Initiatives and memberships